Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Zynq7000-EDT/2-using-zynq.rst

 Two types of hardware can be exported from Vivado: pre-synthesis and post-implementation.
 In the block design for this example, the hardware in the PL is the signal from ``FCLK_CLK0`` to ``M_AXI_GP0_ACLK``.
 It drives the clock of ``M_AXI_GP0``, because only pure PS functions are tested in this example and PL resources are not used, no loads are added to the ``M_AXI_GP0`` AXI interface.
 You can skip the synthesis, implementation, and bitstream generation phases to save time.
 Export the pre-synthesis hardware in this case.

-1. From the Vivado main menu, select **File→ Export → Export Hardware**.
+1. From the Vivado main menu, select **File → Export → Export Hardware**.
 The Export Hardware Platform wizard opens.

 2. Use the information in the following table to make selections in each of the wizard screens.
 Click **Next** wherever necessary.